bambang/fingerprint-reader-daemon/README.md

 - Gradle

 ### Run for windows
 First, you need to install the SDK from [Neurotechnology Standard SDK](https://www.neurotechnology.com/), we tried [Neurotec_Biometric_11_1_SDK_2019-07-07](https://download.neurotechnology.com/Neurotec_Biometric_11_1_SDK_2019-07-07.zip) but should likely work with newer versions and we suggest you to use the latest one.

+Note:
+* also has been tried with version Neurotec_Biometric_12_4_SDK_2022-11-04

 Everything must be run the as an **administrator**.